exhibiting at: The Doctor’s House, Afton Road, New Cumnock, East Ayrshire, KA18 4PR. (Inside Glenafton Caravan Park)

 The Artists bio

 Julie H Winter primarily creates form with a painting knife to achieve the textures of the natural environment.
-She loves to create images that evoke a passing breeze or a rolling wave.
-If you love the ever changing Ayrshire landscape come and visit Julie’s studio set among the rolling hills of Ayrshire where inspiration is in abundance.
+She loves to create images that evoke a passing breeze or a rolling wave or an intimate street scene.
+If you love the ever changing Ayrshire landscape come and visit Julie’s studio set amongs the rolling hills of Ayrshire where inspiration is in abundance.

-Julie works with a great enthusiasm for capturing the landscape surrounding her.
-She lives within the hills of New Cumnock and is never short of inspiration.
-Many locals seek her out to paint family portraits and local landscapes.
 Although oil paints are her favourite, Julie gathers information in charcoal, ink pen and watercolour while out and about.
-Her recent travels have taken her to many iconic places including London, New York and Venice, where she was delighted to soak up the atmosphere and create many new works.
+Her recent travels have taken her to many iconic places including London, New York, Venice and Barcelona, where she was delighted to soak up the atmosphere and create many new works.

 Julie’s artworks can be found in: The Wellington Gallery Kilmarnock, The Gallery Troon, and A’ the Airts in Sanquhar.
 In 2016 Julie joined three other artists in The Coach House Gallery/Studio at Culzean Castle, here she sold her work of the west coast of Scotland to people from all over the world.